xopt-org/Xopt/docs/algorithms.md

 - ```MOBOGenerator```: implements Multi-Objective BO using the Expected Hypervolume Improvement (EHVI) acquisition function.
-This is an ideal general purpose multi-objective optimizer when objective evaluations cannot be massively parallelized (below 5-10 parallel evaluations).
+This is an ideal general purpose multi-objective optimizer when objective evaluations cannot be massively parallelized (< 10 parallel evaluations).
-- ```MGGPO```: implements Multi-Generation Gaussian Process Optimization using the Expected Hypervolume Improvement (EHVI) acquisition function.
-This is an ideal general purpose multi-objective optimizer when objective evaluations can be massively parallelized (above 5-10 parallel evaluations).
+- ```MGGPOGenerator```: implements Multi-Generation Gaussian Process Optimization using the
+  Expected Hypervolume Improvement (EHVI) acquisition function.
+This is an ideal general purpose multi-objective optimizer when objective evaluations can be massively parallelized (> 10 parallel evaluations) .
+- ```MultiFidelityGenerator```: implements Multi-Fidelity BO which can take advantage of lower fidelity evaluations of objectives and constraints to reduce the computational cost of solving single or multi-objective optimization problems in sequential or small scale parallel (< 10 parallel evaluations) contexts.

 Evolutionary Generators
 =====